 What Is A TRX?

-TRX was created by navy seal Randy Hetrick who wanted to keep his body fit while away on missions.
+TRX (affiliate link) was created by navy seal Randy Hetrick who wanted to keep his body fit while away on missions.
 Using a belt and surplus parachute webbing, he hung his contraption over a door and started creating several different exercises.
 This was the genesis of the TRX suspension training system, which allows for a variety of dynamic exercises using one’s own bodyweight.
 You can exercise just about anywhere using the TRX.

 [The following exercises are listed from easiest to hardest]